-The Groveland Historical Society is a 501C3 non-profit corporation established in 1973 in order to preserve the history of Groveland, Massachusetts.
-The Historical Society maintains a museum that collects and archives information and artifacts to share with the community through its museum displays and educational programs.
+The Groveland Historical Society is a 501(c)3 non-profit corporation established in 1973 in order to preserve the history of Groveland, Massachusetts.
+Today, the Historical Society maintains a museum at Washington Hall that collects and archives information and artifacts to share with the community through its museum displays and educational programs.

 The first home of the Groveland Historical Society was the Knox Building located at 423 Main Street.
 The Knox Building, built by Alfred Knox in 1908 as a dry good store for his wife was originally located at the corner of Elm Park and Gardner Street.
 The store was later converted to a grocery store.
 Dr. Billy Darke later ran a dental office on this site for many years prior to donating the building to the Historical Society in 1992.